serverless/blog/posts/2018-04-30-how-to-create-landing-page-with-serverless-components.md

 ## Summary

-As you can see, with just a couple components you can have a landing page up and running in no time.
+As you can see, with just a couple of components you can have a landing page up and running in no time.

 What will you build with components?